This is the team of people who work for the National Advocacy Service

 National Manager

-Joanne is the Acting National Manager of the National Advocacy Service (NAS) and also oversees the ongoing development and delivery of the Patient Advocacy Service.
+Joanne is the National Manager of the National Advocacy Service (NAS).
 Joanne has worked with NAS since 2014, working as a Regional Manager until November 2022.
 She has 22 years’ experience in a variety of roles across the health, social care and advocacy sector and has over 19 years of senior management experience.
 Joanne holds a Degree in Social Science and a Masters in Youth & Community work, a Diploma in Leadership (DIT/IBEC), an Award in Managing People (DIT/college of Business), a QQI level 6 Special Purpose Award in Training & Development and a QQI Level 7 qualification in Patient Safety Complaints Advocacy.

 Joanne has a particular interest in advocacy practice and policy development and has played a central role in the development of NAS’s suite of Advocacy policies.
 She also has a keen interest in supported decision making and has written and presented on this topic extensively, particularly in the lead up to the commencement of the ADM (Capacity) Act.
 Joanne is a member of the HSE National Disability Consultative Forum, a member of the National Care Experience Programme Steering group, a member of the HSE’s Under 65 Stakeholder Reference Group and a member of the HSE’s ADM Implementation Steering Group among others.